Buttons Snippets

 How to use these snippets

-Every snippet on SnippetForge is presented in self-contained HTML with inline CSS, so you can paste it directly into a sandbox, a Vite project, a Laravel Blade template, a Rails ERB view, or even a plain static HTML file.
+Every snippet on Code Anvils is presented in self-contained HTML with inline CSS, so you can paste it directly into a sandbox, a Vite project, a Laravel Blade template, a Rails ERB view, or even a plain static HTML file.
 The components avoid framework-specific syntax on purpose; you can add React, Vue, Svelte, or Alpine bindings on top of the base markup without rewiring the styles.

 For projects that already use a design system, treat the snippets as references rather than dependencies.
 Borrow the timing curve, the focus treatment, or the shadow stack and translate them into your own tokens.
 The goal is not to ship somebody else's button — it is to ship a button that you understand all the way down.